SiniKraft/Iphone-Photos-to-PC/README.md

 Click on the small Phone icon on the top left corner
 In Saves, click save now.
 Once finished, in the terminal run python iphone-to-pc-photo-extractor.py
 or python3 if on macOS.
+Find your photos in the newly created "Media" folder !
 Good luck !